sympy/sympy/doc/src/modules/physics/mechanics/system.rst

    >>> system.u_ind = u_hinge1
    >>> system.u_dep = u_hinge2

-Now the :obj:`~System.validate_system` method does not give any errors, we can form the equations of motion.
+Now the :obj:`~.System.validate_system` method does not give any errors, we can form the equations of motion.

    >>> system.validate_system()